Probate Q&A Series

 • Collect secondary evidence: any copies, drafts, notes, or digital versions of the will.

-• Prepare a petition for probate of a lost or destroyed will and file it with the clerk of superior court in the decedent’s county of residence.
+• Prepare a petition or application for probate of a lost or destroyed will and file it with the clerk of superior court in the decedent’s county of residence.

-• Attach all secondary evidence, witness affidavits, and a statement detailing your search efforts for the original will.
+• Attach available secondary evidence, witness affidavits, and a statement detailing your search efforts for the original will.

-• Serve notice on all beneficiaries, heirs, and any interested parties as required by law.
+• Serve notice on interested parties as required by law.

-• If the court is satisfied, it will admit the copy or transcript to probate and issue letters testamentary or letters of administration with will annexed.
+• If the court is satisfied, it may admit the will to probate and issue the appropriate letters.

 Key Considerations

-• You bear the burden of proof to show the decedent did not revoke the will.
+• You bear the burden of proof to show the will should be admitted to probate.

-• Affidavits and witness testimony play a critical role in meeting the clear and convincing standard.
+• Affidavits and witness testimony may play a critical role in proving execution, contents, and nonrevocation.

 • Settlement may require extra time and legal guidance to gather sufficient evidence.